Financial-Times/x-dash/components/x-follow-button/readme.md

 [engine]: https://github.com/Financial-Times/x-dash/tree/master/packages/x-engine

-## Knobs

-- Text (allows to play with the text on the button, and text inside of accompanied HTML)
-- Extra Classes (they won't change anything in the storybook, but you can explore how your component's structure would be affected)
-- Flags (what would change if you change the flag)
-- Status (is the button selected or not)

 ## Usage

 Component provided by this module expects a map of [follow button properties](#properties).
 They can be used with vanilla JavaScript or JSX (if you are not familiar check out [WTF is JSX][jsx-wtf] first).
 For example if you were writing your application using React you could use the component like this: